build-trust/ockam/documentation/guides/rust/get-started/05-secure-channel/README.md

 ## App worker

 For demonstration, we'll create a secure channel within a single node.
-Like our previous examples, we'll create an `"echoer"` worker and send it a message, but we'll route the message through a secure channel:
+Like our previous example, [Workers](../02-worker), we'll create an `"echoer"` worker and send it a message, but we'll route the message through a secure channel:

 Create a new file at: